 Field-hunting tip

-Look in weathered manganese deposits and residual lateritic soils country — that is the host setting where asbolane typically forms.
+Look in weathered manganese deposits and residual lateritic soils country, the host setting where asbolane typically forms.
 If you start seeing limonite, pyrolusite, goethite in float, you are in the right ground.
 Field specimens usually show a botryoidal, massive, or earthy habit, so train your eye for that shape before scanning the outcrop.